| A brief lesson in the history, reasoning, and

 rights).
 To date, no decision has been made on whether the court will agree

+to hear the case.
 The reality is both the hospital and Morgentaler Clinic aren't options for

 many women seeking timely, affordable access to abortions.
 Inaccessible abortion